-Consulting businesses advise and provide guidance in specialized areas for everything from technology and finance, to accounting and human resources, and more.
+Consulting businesses advise and provide guidance in specialized areas for everything from technology and finance, to accounting and human resources.
 They expand by acquiring clients as opposed to selling products.
-As the client base expands, the service support needs to expand with it.
+As the client base expands, the service support must expand with it.

 Technological automation has shown to be the best solution for consultant scalability.
-Automation increases efficiency—meaning time spent on tasks—by taking care of the more routine tasks of a process, allowing workers to focus on specific client-related issues.
+Automation increases efficiency—meaning time spent on routine tasks is reduced.
+Managers and team members can then focus more on specific client-related issues.

-For example, if a worker needs to report the performance of a client account and each client needs to be looked at individually with the number then insert into a report, the overall time to perform that task increases with each additional client.
-The only way to scale that is to increase staff—a huge cost for a minor task.
-If a software is installed, however, that automatically pulls the account performance from one system and inserts it into a pre- existing report, the task becomes a single click of a mouse—i.e., tell the software to execute—and the job is done for a thousand clients in the same amount of time as one client.
-That kind of automation represents scalability that does not cost a consultant more as the client base increases.
+With installed software, the account information is automatically pulled from one system and inserted into a pre- existing report.
+The task has become a single click of a mouse—i.e., tell the software to execute—the job is done for a thousand clients in the same amount of time as one client.
+That kind of automation represents scalability that does not increase the cost to a consultant as their client base increases.

 Automation of Tasks Increases Scalability

 While automation increases scalability, the automation itself needs to be up to the challenge as well.
 Obvious differences in needs exist for different size firms, but flexibility in support systems is key for all.